Strange Cargo (1929 film)

-Strange Cargo is a 1929 American mystery film directed by Arthur Gregor and starring Lee Patrick, June Nash and George Barraud.
-It was the first full sound film produced by Pathé Exchange, shortly afterwards to be merged into the major studio RKO Pictures.
+Strange Cargo is a 1929 American mystery film directed by Arthur Gregor and starring Lee Patrick, June Nash, and George Barraud.
+It was the first full "All-Talking" sound film produced by Pathé Exchange, shortly afterwards to be merged into the major studio RKO Pictures.
 A separate silent version was also produced for theaters that had not yet been wired for sound.

 It was based on a play called The Missing Man, with the adaptation worked on by an uncredited Paul Bern.
 The film's sets were designed by the art director Edward C. Jewell.
 It received a good critical reception following its Los Angeles premiere.